Nardianian/Euclid_Seq/README.md

 Project on Windows 11 Home using Juce 8.0.12 (starting with 8.0.10 and continued with 8.0.11) and Visual Studio 2026 Insiders (starting with Visual Studio Community Edition 2022 v17), for plugins and standalone for Windows x64.
 The project planning is still ongoing and subject to constant changes; it is currently planned to involves programming a MIDI generator for six independent euclidean rhythms with the following features:

-A) Generation of 6 independent rhythms, in the form of 6 separate MIDI streams but linked to a global clock.
+A) Generation of 6 independent rhythms, in the form of six separate MIDI streams but linked to a global clock.

-B) A single clock that drives all 6 rhythms simultaneously; the clock is selectable with separate options for plugins (DAW, Internal, External) and for standalone (Internal, External).
+B) A single clock that drives all six rhythms simultaneously; the clock is selectable with separate options for plugins (DAW, Internal, External) and for standalone (Internal, External).

 C) The MIDI stream for each rhythm is generated based on various independent commands or rotary knobs, which in order on the GUI are: